| Nelson County Sponsor |

 History:

-Formed in 1807 from Amherst County, Nelson County was named for
+Formed in 1807 from Amherst County,

-the third Governor of Virginia, Thomas Nelson, Jr. Nelson County
+Nelson County was named for the third Governor of Virginia, Thomas Nelson, Jr.

-found fame when Earl Hammer, Jr. Started to write of his experiences
+Nelson County found fame when Earl Hammer, Jr. Started to write of his experiences

 as a young man growing up here during the Depression.
-Later, his
+Later, his writings became

-writings became the basis for the heartwarming Waltons TV series.
+the basis for the heartwarming Waltons TV series.

 Hurricane Camille struck the county in 1969 causing much devastation.
+The recovery

-The recovery from the major hurricane also resulted in development
+from the major hurricane also resulted in development of new attractions, industry

-of new attractions, industry and the resurgence of older industries,
+and the resurgence of older industries, such as apple-growing.

 Nelson County Historical Society